Things to do

 - Fiztroy Falls waterfall and lookout has superb views over the Kangaroo Valley landscape.

 - Drawing Room Rocks bushwalk is a must do for the reasonably fit, and there are plenty of walks for the not so fit to enjoy too.

 - Kangaroo Valley village has a selection of individual shops – including woodcraft, nostalgia, craft and books.

-- Then there is Flavours in the Valley cooking courses from Italian to Moroccan; they are very popular to enjoy as a group or individually while your partner plays golf at the Kangaroo Valley Golf Club (we have golf clubs available for you to borrow), fishing or takes a trip to the International Cricket Hall of Fame in Bowral.
+- Then there is Flavours in the Valley cooking courses and the Hampden Deli Cooking Courses from Italian to Moroccan; they are very popular to enjoy as a group or individually while your partner plays golf at the Kangaroo Valley Golf Club (we have golf clubs available for you to borrow), fishing or takes a trip to the International Cricket Hall of Fame in Bowral.